 Revenue generated from rates and services charges forms a significant percentage of the revenue basket for the municipality.
 In the 2015/16 financial year revised budget, revenue from rates and services charges totalled R160 million and this constituted 67% of the total revenue (excluding capital receipts).
 In the forecasted year 201/17, Rates and service charges increased to R 221 million and this still constitutes 73% of total revenue for the year.
-An annual review of the property rates taxes is as detailed on Schedule 15 of Annexure 1, the Tariff book for 2016/17, we continue to review our policies to remove inefficiencies and to align ourselves with our surrounding municipalities.
-However, historical errors of undercharging in certain categories continue to be corrected.ie the tariff charged for State owned properties and Industrial and commercial properties tariff was in the past set way below the residential tariff and this is also rectified in phases in this budget document.
+A 6% increase on property rates is proposed in line with the general increase on consumer price index, we continue to review our policies to remove inefficiencies and to align ourselves with our surrounding municipalities.
+However, historical errors of undercharging in certain categories continue to be corrected.ie The tariff for State owned properties and Industrial and commercial properties tariff was in the past set way below the residential tariff and this is also rectified in phases in this budget document.

-The municipality has experienced poor cash flows in 2015/16 financial year due to poor revenue collection strategies.
-However the municipality has since set up an effective credit control unit and a revenue enhancement committee was established, additional auxiliary measures to ensure improved billing and collections methods continue to be explored.
+The municipality has experienced poor cash flows in 2015/16 financial year due to poor revenue collection strategies and allocations which were held up from the fiscus due to various reasons however the municipality has since set up an effective credit control unit and additional auxiliary measures to ensure improved billing and collections methods are explored.